mmusenbr/gitflow-maven-plugin/README.md

 Currently a Java implementation of Git version control system [JGit](https://github.com/eclipse/jgit) doesn't support [`.gitattributes`](https://git-scm.com/book/en/Customizing-Git-Git-Attributes).

 This plugin runs Git and Maven commands from the command line ensuring that all Git features work properly.

+## Fork

+The plugin was forked from [aleksandr-m/gitflow-maven-plugin](https://github.com/aleksandr-m/gitflow-maven-plugin).
+The reason was to add support for additional Maven CI friendly options, which are described below.

 ## Changelog